gh0stsrc/nvim/README.md

   - `nvim-web-devicons` is a lua fork of vim-devicons.
 This plugin provides the same icons as well as colors for each icon.

 - [fatih/vim-go](https://github.com/fatih/vim-go)
-  -`vim-go` is a plugin for the Vim text editor, specifically aimed at providing an enhanced environment for developing Go.
-    the plugin is developed to augment Vim with Go development features and tools, enabling a powerful and integrated workflow for Go development within the Vim environment.
+  - `vim-go` is a plugin for the Vim text editor, specifically aimed at providing an enhanced environment for developing Go. the plugin is developed to augment Vim with Go development features and tools, enabling a powerful and integrated workflow for Go development within the Vim environment.

 - [mfussenegger/nvim-dap](https://github.com/mfussenegger/nvim-dap)